syntonos/inotherwords/inotherwords.md

 stolen from the hands of dead writers—well, I suppose they’re not all categorically so, but at some point in the future it will be so; in the long run we’re all dead and all that fun jazz; can you die if you’ve never existed?
 Can I die if I’ve never so much as been alive?—stolen from the hands of dead* writers, dead poets, dead lovers.
 Forgive me.
 It’s the only way I can comprehend it, this synthesis.
 Forgive me for making you partake in it.

+# In Other Words
+fly me to the moon
+let me play among the stars
+and let me see what spring is like on a-Jupiter and Mars in other words, hold my hand in other words, baby, kiss me

+fill my heart with song
+and let me sing forever more
+you are all I long for
+all I worship and adore
+in other words, please be true in other words, in other words

 Every phrase in the English language has already been said before, every gesture performed.
 It’s all dreadfully blasé.